Jeremy Hunt doesn’t rule out standing in a future Tory leadership race

 ‘I think we have to see what the circumstances are,’ former cabinet minister says

-Tory MP Jeremy Hunt has not ruled out a second run at leadership of the Conservative Party, saying: “We’ll have to see what the circumstances are”.
+Tory MP Jeremy Hunt has not ruled out a second run at the leadership of the Conservative Party, saying: “We’ll have to see what the circumstances are.”

-The former cabinet minister also stood by his view that the Tories will lose the next general election if Boris Johnson remains leader, but stressed the vote will decided on the economy, rather than the Partygate scandal.
+The former cabinet minister also stood by his view that the Tories will lose the next general election if Boris Johnson remains leader, but stressed that the result would be decided on the economy rather than the Partygate scandal.

-It comes after the prime minister narrowly survived a confidence vote in June that severely weakened his authority in the Tory party and suffered a double defeat in the Wakefield and Tiverton & Honiton by-elections.
+It comes after the prime minister narrowly survived a confidence vote in June that severely weakened his authority in the Tory party, and soon after suffered a double defeat in the Wakefield and Tiverton & Honiton by-elections.

 Mr Hunt, who ran against Mr Johnson for the leadership of the party in 2019, has previously hinted he would stand again for the position should Mr Johnson resign or be forced from No 10.

-Asked again whether he would stand in a future Tory leadership contest, Mr Hunt told an Institute for Government (IfG) event on Monday: “I think we have to see what the circumstances are and then make a decision on that one”.
+Asked again whether he would stand in a future Tory leadership contest, Mr Hunt told an Institute for Government (IfG) event on Monday: “I think we have to see what the circumstances are and then make a decision on that one.”

 The former health secretary and foreign secretary under Theresa May also swerved questions on whether he would a win a leadership contest, declining to engage in “hypothetical questions”.

-Pressed on Mr Johnson’s electoral chances should he remain as Tory leader, Mr Hunt said the next general election “won’t be decided on whether or not there were inappropriate parties in Downing Street during the pandemic”.
+Pressed on Mr Johnson’s electoral chances should he remain in position as Tory leader, Mr Hunt said the next general election “won’t be decided on whether or not there were inappropriate parties in Downing Street during the pandemic”.

-He added: ”I think the next election will be decided on the economy.
-And the core reason that ordinary voters vote Conservative is because they think that we will look after the economy better and therefore there’ll be better prospects for them and their families.
+He added: “I think the next election will be decided on the economy.
+And the core reason that ordinary voters vote Conservative is because they think that we will look after the economy better, and therefore there’ll be better prospects for them and their families.

 “But at the moment, because of all the global shocks that we’ve had, people don’t feel that confidence.
 So I think that the biggest single challenge is to get the economy growing again.”